stla/jackR/README.md

 definition, their coefficients are fractions of polynomials in the Jack parameter.
 However you can see in the above output that for this example, the coefficients are *polynomials* in the Jack parameter (`a`): there’s no fraction.
-Actually this fact is always true for any Jack polynomial (for any Jack *J*-polynomial, I should say).
+Actually this fact is always true for the Jack
+$J$-polynomials.
 This is an established fact and it is not obvious (it is a consequence of the [Knop & Sahi formula](https://en.wikipedia.org/wiki/Jack_function#Combinatorial_formula "Knop & Sahi formula")).

 You can substitute a value to the Jack parameter with the help of the